 Federal Court Case #3:13-cv-161-MCR/EMT of Civil Rights

-Mr. Higby represented the Plaintiff, Kenneth Campbell, an Escambia County middle school Music Teacher who was wrongfully accused of sexual misconduct by a ten year old student.
+Mr. Higby represented the Plaintiff, Kenneth Campbell, an Escambia County middle school Music Teacher who was wrongfully accused of sexual misconduct by a 10-year-old student.
 Campbell was arrested and Mr. Higby contended the arrest and four day imprisonment were done without probable cause.
 Campbell was pictured on the front page of the Pensacola News and branded with a sex crime.
 The Pensacola Police and the Detective who investigated the case arrested Mr. Campbell despite every witness contradicting the alleged victim.
 The victim recanted her entire story after it became apparent her story could not be true, and that she was having abuse issues at home from her own parents.
 Suit was brought in Federal Court and settled for $125,000.00 and a public apology by the City of Pensacola.

 Michael and Connie Ates v. — Medical Malpractice/

-Gulf Coast Medical Center et al Emergency Room Failure
+Gulf Coast Medical Center et al. Emergency Room Failure

 Bay County Case #2010-1259-CA to Diagnose Ischemic Stroke

 Mr. Higby and Tallahassee attorney Sidney Matthew represented Mr. Ates in this medical malpractice case against HCA Gulf Coast Medical Center.
 Mr. Ates went to the emergency room at the local hospital on consecutive days complaining of nausea, dizziness, slurred speech, and facial droop.
 He was diagnosed on the first visit with food poisoning.
 He was diagnosed on the second visit with vertigo.
 Mr. Ates went home and his symptoms got no better over the weekend.
 He went to his General Practitioner on the following Monday, who immediately recognized Mr. Ates was having symptoms of an ischemic stroke.
-He ordered an MRI which confirmed the acute infarcts.
+He ordered an MRI that confirmed the acute infarcts.
 Mr. Higby and Mr. Matthew obtained expert testimony from world renowned Emergency Medicine Expert Richard Zane of Harvard University.
 The expert opined that Mr. Ates' condition should have been diagnosed, and that the clot busting medication TPA would have effectively treated Mr. Ates' stroke.
 The case settled for a confidential amount after several years of litigation, during which the hospital never offered any money pre-suit or before mediation.